-Budgeted cost: £ 9,100
+Budgeted cost: £ 19,820

-Activity Evidence that supports this approach Challenge number(s) addressed CPD for TA's Live marking Feedback RWI Language skills Quality interactions EYFS Behaviour SPS staff will benefit from a regular schedule of training sessions designed to meet support staff specific needs to support learning and ensure a consistent approach in teaching learning including: Live marking Feedback RWI Language skills Quality interactions EYFS Behaviour 'Investing in professional development for teaching assistants to deliver structured interventions can be a cost-effective approach to improving learner outcomes due to the large difference in efficacy between different deployments of teaching assistants.
+Activity Evidence that supports this approach Challenge number(s) addressed CPD for TA's Live marking Feedback RWI Language skills Quality interactions EYFS Behaviour SPS staff will benefit from a regular schedule of training sessions designed to meet support staff specific needs to support learning and ensure a consistent approach in teaching learning 'Investing in professional development for teaching assistants to deliver structured interventions can be a cost-effective approach to improving learner outcomes due to the large difference in efficacy between different deployments of teaching assistants.
 Training can support adults to ensure they model and develop pupils' oral language skills and vocabulary development.'
-Education Endowment Foundation (EEF) Research from the 'Teaching and Learning Toolkit' TA interventions 1,2,3 Feedback to pupils (live marking) Snettisham teachers and support staff will spend lessons prioritising feedback to pupil through live marking to celebrate success and to respond to misconceptions during the sessions.
+Education Endowment Foundation (EEF) Research from the 'Teaching and Learning Toolkit' TA interventions 1,2,3

+Feedback to pupils Snettisham teachers and support staff will spend lessons prioritising feedback to pupil through live marking to celebrate success and to respond to misconceptions during the sessions.
 Research shows - 'Impacts are highest when feedback is delivered by teachers.
 It is particularly important to provide feedback when work is correct, rather than just using it to identify errors.
 Feedback has effects across all age groups.
 Research in schools has focused particularly on its impact on English, mathematics and, to a lesser extent, science.
 Different methods of feedback delivery can be effective and feedback should not be limited exclusively to written marking.
 Studies of verbal feedback show slightly higher impacts overall (+7 months).'
-Research regarding Live Marking - Education Endowment Foundation (EEF) 2 CPD for teachers planned and delivered regularly through the year • Safeguarding • Reading This CPD strategy is influenced by key findings of the Education Policy-Institute, Evidence Review: "CPD programmes generally produce positive responses from teachers, in contrast to other interventions.
-The effects of high- quality professional development on 1,2
+Research regarding Live Marking - Education Endowment Foundation (EEF) 2 CPD for teachers planned and delivered regularly through the year Safeguarding Reading Mathematics Science EYFS - language and learning Subject leadership Metacognition CPD meetings at Snettisham Primary will involve quality pedagogical discussions about learning.
+Senior leaders design the schedule and plan delivery.
+Leaders at all levels contribute to these sessions with additional INSET days involving experts from other schools and subject specialists.
+This CPD strategy is influenced by key findings of the Education Policy- Institute, Evidence Review: "CPD programmes generally produce positive responses from teachers, in contrast to other interventions.
+The effects of high-quality professional development on teachers and students, states 'High-quality CPD for teachers has a significant effect on pupils' learning outcomes.
+Evidence suggests that quality CPD has a greater effect on pupil attainment than other interventions schools may consider, such as implementing performance-related pay for teachers or lengthening the school day" 1,2